Error-331/code_tests/docs/bible/links.md

 What is Written? - September 23 (It humbles us so that we can understand the mercy of God revealed in the gospel; We must have childlike faith and humility of heart, seeking the truth about salvation);

 Our Interpretation - September 24 (We must set aside proud bias and approach the Law with humility of heart; The Law brings us the knowledge of sin);

+Do This and You Shall Live - September 25 (The Law humbles us and prepares our hearts for the grace, and once we see ourselves in truth, the sacrifice of the cross makes sense);